AGIP PSCYHOANALYTIC PSYCHOTHERAPY TRAINING

-There is a range of written work required from each trainee and this requirement varies a little between Arbours and AGIP.
+There is a range of written work required from each trainee.
 Broadly speaking, trainees are required to write one essay a year plus occasional papers summarizing their clinical work with patients.
 There is, in addition, the final paper, which can sometimes be called the Long Essay or the Qualifying Paper.
 It is 10,000 words and is based on the trainee’s personal response to their experience of clinical work and their knowledge and understanding of psychoanalytic models.
-The end of year assignments tend to be: an essay on aspects of Freud’s theory; an essay comparing the theories of Freud, Jung and Klein through their application to a chosen fairy tale (often called the Fairy Tale essay); and an essay analysing a key concept of theory.
+The end of year assignments tend to be: an essay comparing two models of theory; an essay comparing the theories of Freud, Jung and Klein through their application to a chosen fairy tale (often called the Fairy Tale essay); and an essay analysing a key concept of theory.
 The training committee also monitor trainees’ participation in seminars.